stracker-phil/gdpr-cache-script-styles/README.md

 2. Visit your **wp-admin > Plugins > Add New** page
 3. Hit the **Upload Plugin** button at the top of the page
 4. Upload the zip file
-5. Activate the plugin "GDPR Asset Cache
+5. Activate the plugin "GDPR Cache Scripts & Styles"

 Or:

 Install via your WordPress > Plugins page.
-Search for the plugin "GDPR Asset Cache", or download it from https://wordpress.org/plugins/gdpr-cache-scripts-styles/
+Search for the plugin "GDPR Cache Scripts & Styles", or download it from https://wordpress.org/plugins/gdpr-cache-scripts-styles/

 ## Usage